Gregor-Mendel-Institute/SNPmatch/README.md

 ### Requirements

-The snpmatch uses various python packages (numpy, pandas, pygwas, vcfnp).
+The SNPmatch uses various python packages (numpy, pandas, pygwas, vcfnp).
 The main SNP database should be a HDF5 file with specific keys.
 Mainly read using pygwas package.

 ### Input files